12 Effective Ways to Use Facebook to Drive Traffic to Your Blog & Website

-Driving traffic to your blog is essential.
+Driving Facebook traffic to your blog and website is essential.
 Regardless of the quality of articles you write, without readers, your efforts as a marketer fail.

-Facebook provides incredible opportunities to increase your blog article readership.
+Facebook traffic provides incredible opportunities to increase your blog article readership.

-Here are 12 actionable, effective, creative methods on Facebook to drive traffic to your blog.
+Here are 12 actionable, effective, creative methods on Facebook to drive traffic to your blog and website.

 1. Make Your Images Big

 Facebook posts that include images get around 120% more engagement than posts with no photos.
-Make your images prominent, and you’re going to get lots more Likes, shares, comments - and click throughs.
+Make your images prominent, and you’re going to get lots more Facebook likes, shares, comments - and click throughs.

 Use full sized images in some of your Facebook blog post updates.
 Check your Facebook Insights, and your blog site metrics to assess your successes with full sized images (and any of the methods in this article).
 Use the best methods to keep generating the most blog traffic for you.